 Income Taxes: Income tax expense is the total of the current year income tax due or refundable and the change in deferred tax assets and liabilities.
-Deferred tax assets and liabilities are the expected future tax amounts for the temporary differences between carrying amounts and tax bases of assets and liabilities, computed using enacted tax rates.
+Deferred tax assets and liabilities are the expected future tax amounts for the temporary differences between carrying amounts and tax bases of assets and liabilities and are computed using enacted tax rates.
 A valuation allowance, if needed, reduces deferred tax assets to the amount expected to be realized.
 A tax position is recognized as a benefit only if it is "more likely than not" that the tax position will be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that is more likely than not to be realized on examination.
-The Company does not expect the total amount of unrecognized tax benefits to materially change in the next twelve months.
+On December 22, 2017, the President of the United States signed the 2017 Tax Cuts and Jobs Act (Tax Reform) which reduced the U.S. federal statutory corporate income tax rate from 35% to 21% beginning in 2018.
+On the same date, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 118, which specifies that reasonable estimates of the income tax effects of Tax Reform should be used to account for the effects of Tax Reform in the period of enactment as required by general accepted accounting principals and also provided for a measurement period that should not extend beyond one year from Tax Reform's enactment date.
+The Company has accounted for the effects of Tax Reform using reasonable estimates based on currently available information.
+This accounting may change due to changes in interpretations the Company has made and the issuance of new tax or accounting guidance.

 The Company recognizes interest and/or penalties related to income tax matters in income tax expense.
 During 2016 there was \$1 paid to the Missouri Department of Revenue.
-No such interest or penalties were incurred in 2015 or 2014.
+No such interest or penalties were incurred in 2017 or 2015.